tungdop2/RedTeam/docs/validator.md

 # Validator Setup

 ## Minimum System Requirements
-Below is the minimum system requirements for running a validator node on the Innerworks Subnet:
+Below is the minimum system requirements for running a validator node on the RedTeam Subnet:
 - Bare Metal Server
 - GPU with 24-GB VRAM
 - Ubuntu 20.04 LTS